yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 ### **Task 4: Configure the Product query**

-In this task you will configure the **Product** query.
+In this task, you will configure the **Product** query.

 *Important: When detailed instructions have already been provided, the lab steps will now provide more concise instructions.
-If you need the detailed instructions, you can refer back to the steps of previous tasks.*
+If you need detailed instructions, you can refer to the steps of previous tasks.*

 1. Select the **DimProduct** query.